The Bible of User Behavior: The Apple App Store

 The more engaged with a product page an explorative user is, the more likely they are looking for something more.
 They are looking for a certain feature.
 They are waiting to be persuaded and searching for the right messages that will convince them.
 The act of exploration is the act of collecting information in order to make an informed decision.
 Users that make informed decisions are users that know what they want and what they’re looking for.
 They are users that will stay with you for a long time (if you deliver on the messages you promised).

 Given that everything (well, 92.2-96% of apps and games) are free to install, an install is a relatively ‘cheap’ action.
 It costs in time spent (and possibly device storage space) only.
-App fatigue does play a roll (when users are tired from the constant stream of new apps and installations) but a minimal one.
+App fatigue does play a role (when users are tired from the constant stream of new apps and installations) but a minimal one.
 It’s cheap because the opportunity cost of making the wrong choice is low, you use an app, it’s not to your liking so you instantly delete it and look for something better.
 Easy with zero repercussions.

 That’s why the vast majority of all users show decisive behavior.
 Buy now, try later.
 If you remembered to even try, many users download but never actually open and use, you can always disregard and delete if unsatisfied.